-Watching some footages on Youtube I noticed, that solar corona outline can be visible up to about 3min after totality, which means upon around 96% obscuration.
+Watching some footage on Youtube I noticed, that solar corona outline can be visible up to about 3min after totality, which means upon around 96% obscuration.
 The best proof of this phenomenon has been reported by Daniel Fisher during the 2017 annular solar eclipse in Argentina.
 He captured a solar corona and prominences, being visible just before 2nd contact, when solar obscuration was turning 97% (Pic.
 4, 5).
 These pictures were a serious inspiration for me to carry out a full observation and set a threshold of solar corona visibility against the obscuration value.

-The aforementioned images have proven, that both solar corona and solar prominences are to be visible also during annular eclipses, although not in all cases, about which I will explain below.
+The aforementioned images have proven, that both solar corona and solar prominences are to be visible also during annular eclipses, although not in all cases, which I will explain below.

 During the 2017 Great American Eclipse, I was fortunate to manage this kind of observation, which is obviously dangerous.
-Before I show my results, I would like to assure you, that in spite of direct sunlight hazard there are two tips & tricks, thanks to them you will able to see the solar corona outline:
+Before I show my results, I would like to assure you, that in spite of direct sunlight hazards there are two tips & tricks, thanks to them you will able to see the solar corona outline:

 – If you don’t have a binocular just block the light coming from a thin solar crescent by your thumb and try to spot a fuzzy arc next to your thumb.
 It should work at least 2 min before or after totality.

-– When you have a binocular do analogically, but the very important thing is placing the sunlight outside your view because otherwise, it can be dangerous for your eyes!
+– When you have a binocular do it analogically, but the very important thing is placing the sunlight outside your view because otherwise, it can be dangerous for your eyes!
 Your hand may shake, so I advise you to use a tripod.
 A binocular will enable you to see a discernable fuzzy arc even up to 5 min before or after totality.
 A DSLR long lenses work analogically.
 A helpful thing here is a light-fall, that can prevent you from direct sunlight, coming from the crescent.
 The option with binoculars is the last one, that can be safe enough.
 Don’t use equipment with bigger enlargement, because it can be seriously dangerous for your sight.